surveyjs/survey-library/docs/LibraryOverview.md

 If you want to validate the value and display an error immediately after a user entered the value into the question, then change the survey property **checkErrorsMode** from the default "onNextPage" to "onValueChanged".

 `survey.checkErrorsMode = "onValueChanged";`

+Since v1.1.10, SurveyJS supports [async expressions](#conditions-asynfunctions).
+You may add your own async custom functions into the library that your users can use to create surveys.

 <div id="validation-standard"></div>